 Some argue, however, that on microscopic inspection, all babies are born with some kind of birth mark due to pigmentation.

 The American Academy of Dermatology note that the spots are most common in babies of Asian ancestry.

-Slate gray nevi are harmless, but they can occasionally occur alongside some rare diseases that affect a person’s metabolism, such as:
+Slate gray nevi are harmless, but they can occasionally occur alongside some rare diseases that affect a person’s metabolism,